thoughtspot/rest-api-sdk/JAVA_ECLIPSE_JRE_LIB/doc/models/type-3-enum.md

 # Type 3 Enum

 Type of user group.
-LOCAL_GROUP indicates that the user is created locally in the ThoughtSpot system.
+LOCAL_GROUP indicates that the group is created locally in the ThoughtSpot system.

 ## Enumeration